 Dr. Elder's focus is on implementation science, specifically, she studies how to bridge the gap between public health research and health policy.
 She comes to the Center after earning her PhD in Communication from the Annenberg School at the University of Southern California.
 Before that, she worked as an analyst at the US Department of Health and Human Services’ Recovery Act Office.
-She earned her Master of Public Affairs from the Lyndon B. Johnson School in 2009 and is excited to be back in Austin.
+She earned her Master of Public Affairs from the Lyndon B. Johnson School in 2009.

 2011-2014: Abiodun (Abi) Oluyomi, PhD

 Dr. Abi Oluyomi’s primary career focus is the use and application of environmental epidemiological processes, particularly space- and place-based processes, to examine, explain, and positively promote population health outcomes.